dianaonutu/Megatron-LM-Snellius-venv/README.md

    3.1 [Debug Training with One GPU](#if-you-want-to-run-the-training-for-debugging-purposes-allocate-one-gpu)
 4. [Acknowledgments](#acknowledgments)

-## Create virtual environment
+## Create Virtual Environment
 **Estimated time:** 10 minutes

 Clone this repository and navigate into its directory:
 ```
 git clone https://github.com/dianaonutu/Megatron-LM-Snellius-venv.git
 cd Megatron-LM-Snellius-venv
 ```
-Ensure the required modules are loaded [Environment Setup](#environment-setup).
+Ensure the required modules are loaded (see [Environment Setup](#environment-setup)).
 Then, create the virtual environment:
 ```
 python -m venv megatron-venv
 ```
 Allocate a compute node, activate the virtual environment, and install packages.
-> Login nodes are intended only for lightweight tasks (e.g., job submission and monitoring).
-Installing libraries can be resource-intensive and may be terminated automatically if it consumes too many resources on login nodes.
-Always allocate a compute node for installation tasks.
+> **Note**: Login nodes are intended only for lightweight tasks (e.g., job submission and monitoring).
+Installing libraries can be resource-intensive and may be terminated automatically if it consumes too many resources on the login nodes.
+Always allocate a compute node for installing libraries.
+>
 **Estimated time:** 7 minutes
 ```
 salloc -n 16 -t 30:00